agera-sdk/previous-version-2/README.md

 Rialight aims to be a multi-purpose gaming and graphical application framework combining reactivity and nodes and shipping various fundamental APIs, requiring you to just know the Rust standard library and the Rialight API.

-Rialight can be used for creating graphical applications, but **cannot be** used for creating websites.
+Rialight can be used for creating graphical applications, both two-dimensional (2D) and three-dimensional (3D), but **cannot be** used for creating websites.
 Rialight applications can be embedded in websites.

 Rialight experiences can be run in mobile, desktop, gaming consoles and web browsers.

-Rialight takes inspiration from:

-- Godot Engine
-- Reactive UI Frameworks such as React
-- Adobe AIR (or Flash Player)

 ## Draft Ideas